 Inhaled The material can cause respiratory irritation in some persons.
 The body's response to such irritation can cause further lung damage.
-Inhalation of vapours or aerosols (mists, fumes), generated by the material during the course of normal handling, may be damaging to the health of the individual. alpha-Radiation kills cells immediately adjacent to the source of contact.
-Damage may be irreversible.
+Inhalation of vapours or aerosols (mists, fumes), generated by the material during the course of normal handling, may be damaging to the health of the individual.
 Corrosive acids can cause irritation of the respiratory tract, with coughing, choking and mucous membrane damage.
 There may be dizziness, headache, nausea and weakness.
 A whole body dose of 2-10 Gray may cause loss of appetite, tiredness, nausea and vomiting, most severe after 6-12 hours.
 After this subsides a gross disturbance in blood cell distribution occurs with loss of white blood cells and platelets over weeks.
 Ingestion The material can produce chemical burns within the oral cavity and gastrointestinal tract following ingestion.
 Accidental ingestion of the material may be damaging to the health of the individual.
+The kidney and liver can be damaged by uranium, causing excessive acid and urea in the blood and generalised ill health.
 Ingestion of acidic corrosives may produce burns around and in the mouth, the throat and oesophagus.
 Immediate pain and difficulties in swallowing and speaking may also be evident.
 Skin Contact The material can produce chemical burns following direct contact with the skin.
 Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
 Skin contact with acidic corrosives may result in pain and burns; these may be deep with distinct edges and may heal slowly with the formation of scar tissue.
 Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.

-Page 7 of 10
+Chemwatch: 9-399765 Page 7 of 10